 1996 Everest Disaster Remembered

-Disclaimer: The story below is not my work of art.
-I have heavily borrowed paragraphs and sentences from various sources, most notably, Wikipedia and National Geographic magazine and have compiled in a neat-looking story board based on the time line.
+Note: I have borrowed paragraphs and sentences from various sources, most notably, Wikipedia and National Geographic magazine to bring out a comprehensive article on the incident.

 1996 Everest Disaster